ice48623/zorkArt/readme-instruction.txt

               if it is taken.
 ITEM can be either weapon or portion. drop <ITEM> - drop specified ITEM from character bag.
 This ITEM will be destroyed if it is dropped.
-              ITEM can be either weapon or portion. quit - quit the levelOneGame.
+              ITEM can be either weapon or portion. help - print all available commands and its usage. quit - quit the levelOneGame.